Syntax and Semantics of Linear Dependent Types: Syntax of ILDTT

 \nopagebreak

-Finally, we add rules that say we have all the possible commuting conversions, which from a syntactic point of view restore the subformula property and from a semantic point of view say that our rules are natural transformations (between hom-functors), which simplifies the categorical semantics significantly.
+Finally, we add rules for all possible commuting conversions, which from a syntactic point of view restore the subformula property and from a semantic point of view say that our rules are natural transformations (between hom-functors), which simplifies the categorical semantics significantly.
 We represent these schematically, following \cite{barber1996dual}.
-That is, if $C[-]$ is a linear (program rather than typing) context, then (abusing notation and dealing with all the $\lbi{}{}{}$-constructors in one go).
+That is, if $C[-]$ is a linear program context (rather than a typing context), then we impose the following equations (abusing notation and dealing with all the $\lbi{}{}{}$-constructors in one go).